 - Luke, You Are My Father: Learns this from Darktail.

 - Meaningful Name: Kate believes he was named after a whisker that is longer and whiter than the others.

 - Nice Guy: Originally compassionate and a good friend to Firestar.
 However, it changes when he becomes Clan leader.

 - Reasonable Authority Figure: Tallstar elected him leader because he thought he'd be this.
 Up until The Last Hope?
 Not so much.
-Some of his decisions were reasonable though, such as aiding ThunderClan during the badger attack and arranging a daylight Gathering with the other leaders, but a lot of the time he let his grudge against ThunderClan influence his actions.
+Some of his decisions were reasonable, such as aiding ThunderClan during the badger attack and arranging a daylight Gathering with the other leaders, but a lot of the time he let his grudge against ThunderClan influence his actions.

 - "The Reason You Suck" Speech: He gives a sharp one to Firestar in Eclipse against letting kittypets and mountain cats stay in the Clan.
 Lionblaze thinks this is unfair, for Firestar had given them a home.

 - Took a Level in Jerkass: Does he ever!
 His Jerkassitude started in Twilight, and (besides helping Firestar and his Clan against the badgers and arranging a daylight Gathering with the other leaders) seems to be getting worse.
 As of The Last Hope, however, he's getting better...only to swing right back in the A Vision of Shadows arc.
 He swings back again after telling the Clans that he's actually Darktail's father and redeems himself by killing him, but dying in the process.

 - Unexpected Successor: So unexpected that half the Clan rebelled because of it.